 • Spotting the street art dotted around Brussels.
 We’d recommend looking up any temporary art installations too – there’s normally something going on.

-• Hunting for hidden treasures and soak up the vibrant atmosphere at Marollès Flea Market (weekends only).
+• Hunting for hidden treasures and soaking up the atmosphere at Marollès Flea Market (weekends only, best early morning).

 • Dropping into the Eglise Saint-Nicolas.
 Look up high, and you’ll notice a cannon ball embedded into the wall of the left nave from the French bombardment of 1695.